abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 ## 🚀 New Features

 ### Upgrade to Code Analyzer 5.3
-- **New Engines**: Regex, Flow are the new engines that are supported.
+- **New Engines**: Regex and Flow are newly supported engines.
 [See all supported engines](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/engines.html)
-- **SFGE**: Can be run with a single quality gate, no need to create another Quality Gate to run Data Flow Analysis.
+- **SFGE**: Can now run with a single quality gate; there's no need to create another Quality Gate to run Data Flow Analysis.
 - **Custom Config File** - v5 introduces a configuration YAML file (code-analyzer.yml) which you can use to configure top-level properties and customize rules and engines, including adding custom rules.
 [See Customize the v5 Configuration for details.](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/config-custom.html)

 ### Enhanced Results Display